 One other fascinating aspect of the story is that, in October 1945, a group of militants, including a young Yitzhak Rabin (later to become the Prime Minister of Israel) broke into the camp and freed 208 of the detainees.

-The detention centre has been restored into a museum and an old ship, akin to those used by the illegal immigrants, is also on display.
-A memorial is also on site, commemorating those who perished at sea.
+The detention center has been restored into a museum and an old ship, akin to those used by the illegal immigrants, is also on display.
+A memorial is also on-site, commemorating those who perished at sea.

-There is a wealth of ancient and modern day history connected to Israel’s beaches and many of these stories would make excellent topics for documentaries.
-The beaches make fantastic film locations which can be used for re-enactments or as an interview location with presenters or experts.
+There is a wealth of ancient and modern-day history connected to Israel’s beaches and many of these stories would make excellent topics for documentaries.
+The beaches make fantastic film locations that can be used for re-enactments or as interview locations with presenters or experts.